Guide to Master’s in Taxation

 Typical Curriculum and Courses Outcomes

-The curriculum for this program may be similar to other tax law degrees but tends to be more general covering subjects such as Introduction to United States Law and Methods, Federal Income Taxation, Corporate Taxation, Federal Taxation of Partnerships, Income Tax Accounting and more.
+The curriculum for this program may be similar to other tax law degrees but tends to be more general covering subjects such as United States laws and methods, federal income taxation, corporate taxation, federal taxation of partnerships, income tax accounting and more.

 This educational path could potentially help practicing accountants or financial professionals to qualify for senior positions in their workplace or give them a leg up over other financial professionals.
 Jobs for an MLS in taxation graduate include senior compliance officer, senior contract negotiator, tax specialist, state and local tax professional or government contractor.